hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 # Model output

 ## Directory structure

-The `model-output` directory in a modeling hub is required to have the following subdirectory and file structure:
+The `model-output`[^model-output] directory in a modeling hub is required to have the following subdirectory and file structure:

 * `team1-modelA`
    * `<round-id1>-<model_id>.csv` (or parquet, etc)